isomerpages/govtech-gobusiness-main/pages/ipgrow/wongpartnership-llp.md

 - Job Title: Partner of the Intellectual Property, Technology & Data Group
 - Years of Experience: 16 years
 - Location: Singapore
-- IA/IP-Related Expertise: Patent Agent Service, Trademark Agent Service, IP Portfolio Management, Contract Drafting, Dispute Resolution
+- IA/IP-Related Expertise: Patent Agent Service, Trade Mark Agent Service, IP Portfolio Management, Contract Drafting, Dispute Resolution
 - Certifications/Qualifications: Bachelor of Laws (LL.B., Hons.) from the National University of Singapore, Admitted to the Singapore Bar
 - Awards/Accolades: Recognised as "Lawyer of the Year 2025" for Intellectual Property Law by Best Lawyers; Recognised as one of "Asia's Super 50 TMT lawyers" by Asian Legal Business (ALB); Ranked as "Next Generation Partner" for TMT, Singapore by Legal 500; Recognised as a "Global Leader" for Telecoms, Media & Entertainment, Singapore by Who's Who Legal, Recognised as "Singapore's Rising Star Lawyer" by Asian Legal Business (ALB)
 - URL of LinkedIn/Company Profile: <a href="https://www.wongpartnership.com/people/detail/kylie-peh" target="_blank" rel="noopener">https://www.wongpartnership.com/people/detail/kylie-peh</a>